k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * User
   * Password

-  Note: this mechanism does not provide confidentiality, hence it is usually used over HTTPS and not HTTP.
+  Note: This mechanism does not provide confidentiality, hence it is usually used over HTTPS and not over HTTP.

 * ***Bearer* Authentication** (aka token authentication) - an HTTP Authentication Type/schema that uses cryptic string security tokens called Bearer Tokens.
 Fabric (the client) sends this token in the `Authorization` header when sending requests to a resource.
 This interface requires the following properties: